dotnet/orleans/Step-by-step-Tutorials/Declarative-Persistence.md

 }
 ```

 Then, we change the grain class declaration to identify the state interface and remove the variables that we want persisted.
-Make sure to remove level, and manager from the Employee class and _reports from the Manager class.
+Make sure to remove `level`, and `manager` from the `Employee` class and `_reports` from the `Manager` class.

  We also add an attribute to identify the storage provider: